james-ecd/sitemapper/README.md

-# monzo_crawler
+# Web page scraper
-Web crawler excersise for monzo - written in go, by James Davis
+Concurrent scraper for a specific domain.

 **Installation**